How to be successful at the CMO / VP Marketing level

 1. Invest in their people

 What many people miss is that people come first.
-At the VP Marketing and CMO level, I believe if you focus on your people, and the results will come.
-Smart people produce great work and in turn, outstanding results.
-It would help if you had a regular review of the talent with your directors.
+At the VP Marketing and CMO level, I believe the results will come if you focus on your people.
+Smart people produce great work and, in turn, outstanding results.
+It would help if you regularly review the talent with your directors.
 Build a system to provide feedback to everyone on the team, preferably quarterly.

 Invest in training and development.

-Marketing Training should not be just learning on-the-job, but in the classroom, to challenge the thinking of your people and give them added skills to be better in their careers.
+Marketing Training should not be just learning on the job, but in the classroom, to challenge the thinking of your people and give them added skills to be better in their careers.
 Marketing fundamentals matter.
-Your people need to know how to strategic thinking, define their brand’s positioning statement, write a Brand Plan, write a Creative Brief, and judge advertising.
+Your people need to know strategic thinking, define their brand’s positioning statement, write a Brand Plan, write a Creative Brief, and judge advertising.
 Marketers are NOT getting the same development they did in prior generations.
-Investing in training, not only makes them better, but it also motivates them to know that you are investing in them.
+Investing in training not only makes them better but it also motivates them to know that you are investing in them.

 Beloved Brands playbook

-Our Beloved Brands playbook goes in depth on everything you need to build a brand consumers will love.
+Our Beloved Brands playbook goes in-depth on everything you need to build brand consumers will love.
 Learn about strategic thinking, brand positioning, writing brand plans, advertising decisions, media planning, marketing analytics, and financials.

 2. Run the process and the system

 The best VP Marketing or CMO should run the P&L and all the Marketing processes.
 You have to run the P&L and make investment choices.
 Bring an ROI and ROE (Return on Investment and Effort) mindset to those decisions.
 These choices will be one of the essentials to making the numbers and gaining more freedom in how you do the job.
-Regarding the process, it has always been my belief that smart processes in place—brand planning, advertising, creative briefs—should not restrict your people, but instead provide the right freedom to your people.
+Regarding the process, I have always believed that smart processes in place—brand planning, advertising, creative briefs—should not restrict your people but instead provide the right freedom to your people.
 Get your people to drive all their creative energy into great work that gets in the marketplace, not trying to figure out what slide looks cool in the brand plan presentation.

-The best VP Marketing or CMO brings a vision, not just for the direction of the brand but the inspiration for the team.
-Come up with a theme that taps into the purpose, beliefs, expectations, and the behaviors you will reward.
+The best VP Marketing or CMO brings a vision for the brand’s direction and the team’s inspiration.
+Create a theme that taps into the purpose, beliefs, expectations, and behaviors you will reward.
 You are now the Mayor of Marketing.
 What’s your campaign slogan?
 Get up, walk around, and engage with everyone on your team.
 You can make someone’s day, motivate and encourage them to deliver excellent work.
-Set a high standard, and when your team put an outstanding idea up for approval, and it is fundamentally sound, then approve it.
+Set a high standard, and when your team puts an outstanding idea up for approval, and it is fundamentally sound, then approve it.
 Do not do the constant spin of fear.
 It makes you look indecisive and bureaucratic.

 4. Put the spotlight on your people

-The VP Marketing and CMO role can be very lonely
+The Vice President of Marketing and the CMO role can be very lonely

-I remember when I first took the job as VP, I found it surprisingly a bit lonely.
+When I first took the job as VP Marketing, I found it surprisingly a bit lonely.
 Everyone in marketing tries to be “on” whenever you are around.
 Moreover, you don’t always experience the “real” side of the people on your team.
 Just be ready for it.
 It takes a while to get used to the distance from your new peers (the head of sales, HR, operations, or finance).
-It is far greater than you might expect, and it may feel daunting at first.
+It is far greater than you might expect and may feel daunting at first.

 Marketing Careers